hayatkhan8660-maker/ocaml-interpreter/README.md

 # OCaml Program README

 This repository contains an OCaml program that implement a non-trivial system in Ocaml.
-Including an parser, type checker and interpreter.
+Including a parser, type checker and interpreter.

 ## Prerequisites